Instructor / Postdoc Openings

 UROP Interns

 MIT undegraduate students who wish to be considered for a UROP project in the Imaging and Computing group should contact Prof. Demanet.
 For the spring and fall semesters, applications are due before the first Friday of the first week of classes.
 Summer UROPs are also possible.
-A writeup of possible projects is here.
+An (old!) writeup of possible projects is here, but you would more likely be working with a graduate student or postdoc on a topic of immediate relevance to their research.